FAQ

 Answer:

 If your water heater is a Suburban water heater, Yes an anode rod is required it is the sacrificial lamb protecting your tank from deterioration.
-If your water heater is an Atwood heater an anode is not needed the plastic style plug, that it is supplied with, is a safety item and is designed to blow out before the tank is damaged in the event of a pressure relief valve failure.
+If your water heater is an Atwood/Dometic heater an anode is not needed the plastic style plug, that it is supplied with, is a safety item and is designed to blow out before the tank is damaged in the event of a pressure relief valve failure.

 Question: